tokahuke/samizdat/readme.md

 * `js`: the SamizdatJS library, with enables Web applications to interface with the local Samizdat node.
 * `install`: installation artifacts for end users in different platforms.
 * `simulate_net`: spawn your own network locally.
 Necessary for integration tests.
-* `blockchain`: tentative smart contract for Samizdat identity.
+* `blockchain`: smart contracts for the Samizdat identity.

 ## Licensing